yashasvarma14/Ryerson_Health_Monitor/README.md

     Lightweight ML
     Communication that helps

-    If you’d like to talk about data storytelling, analytics, or hiring me— feel free to connect.
+    If you’d like to talk about data storytelling or analytics— feel free to connect.